 - Is the fetal heart monitoring strip improving or deteriorating?

 - Is the infant remote from delivery?

-I have found that the practitioner can also be quite successful by confronting the doctor with an “authoritative source” such as Best Practices in EFM Definition, Interpretation and Management, a State Wide Campaign to Standardize Electronic Fetal Monitoring Education Final Report May, 2011 The Final Report [Collaboration of Health Association of New York State, The American Congress of Obstetrics and Gynecologists and New York State Department of Health].16 This report for example, provides support for the predictive nature of correctly interpreting fetal heart monitoring strips.
+I have found that the practitioner can also be quite successful by confronting the doctor with an “authoritative source” such as Best Practices in EFM Definition, Interpretation, and Management, a State-Wide Campaign to Standardize Electronic Fetal Monitoring Education Final Report May 2011 The Final Report [Collaboration of Health Association of New York State, The American Congress of Obstetrics and Gynecologists and New York State Department of Health].16 This report, for example, provides support for the predictive nature of correctly interpreting fetal heart monitoring strips.
 “EFM is the most common method of intrapartum surveillance, used in approximately 85% of births nationwide.
-Appropriate utilization and a standardized approach to interpretation of EFM can warn the obstetrical team of potential fetal complications that may lead to injury including brain damage or death.”17 Reading this quote into the record at deposition or trial will surely impeach the testimony of the physician.
+Appropriate utilization and a standardized approach to the interpretation of EFM can warn the obstetrical team of potential fetal complications that may lead to injury including brain damage or death.”17 Reading this quote into the record at deposition or trial will surely impeach the testimony of the physician.